 Reasons to start with inside sales

 - It generally comes with less of a price tag.
 Inside b2b sales reps cost less than outside ones, usually because they are not responsible for larger enterprise deals.
-Some would argue that it takes less skill to be an inside sales rep. In addition, there are fewer travel costs associated with an inside sales model, whereas outside sales reps are spending most of their time in the field.
+Some would argue that it takes less skill to be an inside sales rep. In addition, there are fewer travel costs associated with this sales model, whereas outside sales reps are spending most of their time in the field.

 - If your ACV is under $30,000, consider an inside sales team.
-If the product your selling doesn’t require multiple decision-makers and a budget approval on their end, then it is probably a waste of everyone’s time to build a relationship for 6 months before the sale.
+If the product you are selling doesn’t require multiple decision-makers and a budget approval on their end, then it is probably a waste of everyone’s time to build a relationship for 6 months before the sale.
 Inside sales equate to more transactional selling with lower-cost deals when compared to outside sales.

 - If you’re going into rapid scaling mode (let’s say you just raised your series B), some companies might go with an inside sales force simply because it can scale up faster than an outside sales force.

-- As the market gets more internet savvy, potential customers may prefer to be contacted through one of the b2b inside sales channels.
+- As the market gets more internet savvy, potential customers may prefer to be contacted through one of the b2b sales channels.
 Especially as millennials and Gen Z grow in the workforce, a phone call or email exchange could be more optimal than meeting face to face in a coffee shop.

-As SaaS tools get better and serve the sales team, I personally believe that the lean, scalable, and metric-driven world of inside sales will start to make its way farther up the food chain, creating a space to sell more and more deals.
+As SaaS inside sales tips and tools get better and serve the sales team, I personally believe that the lean, scalable, and metric-driven world of inside sales will start to make its way farther up the food chain, creating a space to sell more and more deals.
 With software like Demodesk being available as well, inside sales is starting to feel more like outside, which is a very powerful sentiment.

-As technology continues to evolve, I think inside sales will become more popular among the two.
+As technology continues to evolve, I think this sales model will become more popular among the two.
 With that said, I don’t think there will ever be deals worth tens of millions of dollars that happen without any in-person interaction.
 Unfortunately, predicting the future doesn’t really get anything done, so we’ll just need to see what Demodesk conjures up for us to use as they lead the way with sales demo software (and beyond!)